jakeyboi1/PythonCLI/README.md

 - Epic Games Webscraper!
 (Shows the free games of the week on epic games!)

 # Installation
-- Make sure to have python installed, and the pick, and BeautifalSoup libraries.
+- Make sure to have python installed, and the pick, cryptography, and BeautifalSoup libraries.
 To install python on windows go to the windows store and download the latest python version.
-After you install python open a command prompt and run this command ```pip install pick```, then run ```pip install beautifulsoup4```
+After you install python open a command prompt and run this command ```pip install pick```, then run ```pip install beautifulsoup4```, then run ```pip install cryptography```
 - Thats it!

 # How to use